splunk/public-o11y-docs/get-started/service-description.rst

 Realm security
 ------------------------------------------------------------

 Every realm in Splunk Observability Cloud runs in a secured environment on a stable operating system and in a network that is hardened to industry standards.
-Your deployment is regularly scanned for threats.
+Realms are regularly scanned for threats.

 User authentication and access
 ------------------------------------------------------